Brookline Lawn Mowing Services

 Contact Brookline's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

 Proper management of grass clippings is essential for both environmental compliance and community health in Brookline.
 Grasscycling, which involves leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
-The Town of Brookline offers yard waste collection from April through November, requiring the use of biodegradable paper bags only—no plastic is permitted, in accordance with the Massachusetts Department of Environmental Protection.
-Residents may also access compost at the municipal Transfer Station, but a permit is required.
-It is strictly prohibited to dispose of clippings in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
-For municipal property, coordination with Parks & Recreation ensures compliance and sustainability.
+The Brookline Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
+Residents may access compost at the municipal Transfer Station, but a permit is required.
+It is important to note that depositing clippings in streets or storm drains is a violation of the Clean Water Act and local MS4 regulations.
+Coordination with municipal property maintenance is managed in partnership with the Parks & Recreation Department.

 Brookline Public Works Department